 You’re Not Delegating

-Good leaders are great at helping their team succeed and find the answers to problems themselves.
+Good supervisors of all kinds are great at helping their team succeed and find the answers to problems themselves.
 By knowing how to delegate work and ask for help, they can recognize when someone might be better at something that they are, and so they will hire top people for their teams.

 A “Good-to-great” leader must start with people first, and then move on to their own vision.
 They determine where someone works best, who doesn’t work in the scheme of their business, and how they can lead everyone in the right direction.